Boat insurance basics: What's covered

 - Onboard safety equipment, such as flotation devices and fire extinguishers

-When choosing your policy, be sure to ask whether you will be insured for the boat's replacement cost or its actual cash value.
-A replacement cost policy will reimburse you the cost of repairing the boat to its original condition or replacing the boat with the same or a similar model.
-A policy based on actual cash value will reimburse you for the current market value of the repair or replacement (cost to repair or replace the property minus depreciation) at the time of the loss.
+When choosing your policy, consider asking whether you will be insured for the boat's replacement cost or its actual cash value (ACV).
+A replacement cost policy will reimburse you for the cost of repairing the boat to its original condition or replacing the boat with the same or similar model.
+A policy based on ACV will reimburse you for the value of the repair or replacement (cost to repair or replace the property minus depreciation) at the time of the loss.
 Some insurance policies may include agreed value loss settlement for total loss situations.
-This ensures you receive the policy coverage limits if your boat Is determined to be a total loss.
+This ensures you receive the policy coverage limits if your boat is determined to be a total loss.

 This coverage applies if your boat causes injury to others or damage to other boats, docks or structures.
 Keep in mind that the injury or damage can be due to direct contact with your vessel or situations caused by your vessel, such as large wakes.
-Boat liability coverage typically protects you from covered claims and lawsuits including payment of settlements and legal fees.
-Be sure to talk with your agent about your needs and possible risks so that you purchase the best liability coverage for you and your boat.
+Boat liability coverage helps protect you from covered claims and lawsuits including payment of settlements and legal fees.
+Consider your needs and possible risks so that you purchase the best liability coverage for you and your boat.

 Your insurer may offer additional kinds of coverage to go with your basic boat insurance.
-A State Farm® boat insurance policy provides medical payments coverage for covered injuries to the insured or their guests.
-If you have other needs, ask your insurance agent what coverage is available.
+A State Farm® boat insurance policy may provide coverage for temporary repairs, emergency service and wreck removal as part of your basic contract.
+For additional information, talk with your agent.

-The best way to lower your boat insurance premiums is to become a safer boater.
+A way to help lower your boat insurance premium is to become a safer boater.
 For example, many insurers offer discounts to boaters who have completed an approved boating safety course.
-You may also be eligible for a lay-up discount if you don't use the boat year-round, or a discount for boating in fresh water instead of salt water.
-Ask your agent for details.

 Other frequently asked questions about boat insurance